 Javier Suarez is a Professor of Finance at CEMFI, Madrid.
 He is also a Research Fellow of the CEPR and a Research Associate of the ECGI.
 He earned a PhD in Economics at Universidad Carlos III, Madrid.
 His research and teaching activities cover mainly the areas of corporate finance and banking, with a special focus on the analysis of bank regulation, the linkages between macroeconomics and banking, and macro-prudential policies.
 He has numerous publications in top economics and finance journals.
 In 2013-2014 he served as an academic advisor to the Macro-prudential Research Network (MaRs) of the European System of Central Banks.
-Since March 2015 he is Vice-Chair of the Advisory Scientific Committee of the European Systemic Risk Board (ESRB).
+Since March 2015 he is member of the Advisory Scientific Committee of the European Systemic Risk Board (ESRB).

 VoxEU Column